LearnOnDemandSystems/docs/tms/tms-administrators/tms-fundamentals/reuse-search-settings-or-create-default-settings-on-search-pages.md

-# How can I reuse search settings or create default settings on search pages?
+# How do I reuse search settings or create default settings on search pages?

 Are you tired of having to add the same search filters and criteria every time you are on a search page?
 If so, you can save your search parameters for reuse any time.
 You can save one or more searches and you can choose a search to be the default search which automatically opens each time you return to that page.
 Using saved searches is also a convenient way to build reports you will run periodically.